In keeping with the spirit of this post, I’m going to be super quick and get right to the point.

 Follow the recipe on the back of the packet.
 I use a little less tomato sauce but add in salsa.
 I also substitute low sodium beef broth for some of the water.
 I think the key to good chili is using a top quality ground beef.

 Serve the chili with grated cheese and sour cream.
 If I have a few extra minutes, I’ll get really fancy and open up another packet- Martha White Cornbread mix.
-I think it costs about a dollar also.
 Follow the directions on the back.
 Muffins bake faster than the pan version, so we usually have cornbread muffins.
 Serve them right out of the oven with some butter on top.

 No time to bake cornbread?
 That’s a-okay.
 These cornbread crackers are really yummy.